 The barest of details have been revealed about the mysterious Octopus over the past 19 years.
 But with a new owner and on the charter market for the first time, the 126-metre Lürssen superyacht is finally ready to reveal her secrets past and present...

 One of the best things about flying into the South of France is the view.
 The brilliant blue coastline is peppered with hundreds of yachts.
-On this flight, however, just one of the boats below us demands our attention: the 126-metre explorer Octopus.
+On this flight, however, just one of the boats below us demands our attention: Octopus.

-The following day, in the port of Marseille where her new owner’s team is wrapping up a refit before Octopus departs for the Galápagos, I finally see her up close.
-Her navy-blue hull and skyscraper decks are incredibly impressive, while on the inside she is welcoming and warm.
-Although she has been refitted, her history is palpable.
+I find her lying in the Port of Marseille with her new owner’s team wrapping up a refit before heading to the Galápagos.
+Up close, Octopus’ navy-blue hull and skyscraper decks are incredibly impressive.
 There’s much to learn about Octopus, and everyone involved in her story is finally ready to talk, after decades of silence.

 Why was Octopus such a secret?
 In 1998, strict non-disclosure agreements were issued all around to protect the privacy of her original owner, the late American entrepreneur and philanthropist Paul Allen, a co-founder of Microsoft.
 “It was the first time I was faced with an NDA,” says Espen Øino, who has gone on to sign hundreds over the years.
 “NDAs are strict and long lasting and don’t necessarily pass when the client does,” notes Jonathan Quinn Barnett, who created Octopus’s original interior.
 “I had deep respect and admiration for Mr Allen, so to be able to say even a few words about Octopus now is marvellous.”